marthaweb_i5fl.png

 In 1989, the Communication Disorders Foundation of Virginia established the Martha Mullins-Callender Award in Martha's memory.
 This award is presented to an individual currently working in the field of communication disorders who is an example of Martha's belief in the ability of an individual to overcome all obstacles to ensure that the services we deliver, the profession we represent, and the professional organization that serves us (our "products") flourish in the marketplace.

-2023 Martha Mullins-Callender Recipient
+2024 Martha Mullins-Callender Recipients

 Martha Mullins-Calender Award Recipients